Explainer video #01.04.01

 Recurring dynamics shape how systems absorb instability until something gives.
 Here are four of them.

-Assignment #01.06.01
+Exercise #01.06.01

 Field Observation